ksrae/ksrae.github.io/_posts/angular/2025-10-14-routing-microfrontend.md

 ### How does this providers configuration work?

-- { provide: LocationStrategy, useClass: MockLocationStrategy }: This line tells Angular's DI system: "Whenever any part of this application asks for the LocationStrategy (the default driver), give it our MockLocationStrategy (the fake driver) instead."
+- `{ provide: LocationStrategy, useClass: MockLocationStrategy }`: This line tells Angular's DI system: "Whenever any part of this application asks for the LocationStrategy (the default driver), give it our MockLocationStrategy (the fake driver) instead."
-- { provide: Location, useClass: SpyLocation }: Similarly, when the Location service is requested, we provide SpyLocation to enable detection of internal path changes.
+- `{ provide: Location, useClass: SpyLocation }`: Similarly, when the Location service is requested, we provide SpyLocation to enable detection of internal path changes.

 With this setup, the popup application now has its own virtual routing world, completely decoupled from the browser's address bar.

 ## Putting It All Together: The Step-by-Step Flow

-1. A user clicks a link inside the popup app, such as <a routerLink="/form/step2">.
+1. A user clicks a link inside the popup app, such as `<a routerLink="/form/step2">`.
 2. The popup app's Router requests a path change from its LocationStrategy.
 3. Because we've configured MockLocationStrategy as the "driver," this request is handled entirely in memory and is **not** passed on to the browser.
 4. SpyLocation detects this internal path change.
-5. **Result:** The browser's URL remains http://my-app.com/dashboard, while the popup app successfully renders the /form/step2 component on screen.
+5. **Result:** The browser's URL remains `http://my-app.com/dashboard`, while the popup app successfully renders the `/form/step2` component on screen.

 ## Conclusion